10,000+ IT jobs in Germany pre-filtered to the Blue Card salary threshold. Sign up free for full access โ†’

 Can I calculate Chancenkarte points without German language skills?

 Yes.
 It is possible to reach 6 points without any German: shortage occupation (1) + 5 years experience (3) + English C1 (1) + age under 35 (2) = 7 pts.
-However, a German language certificate makes your application more robust and also helps in the job search.
+However, a German language certificate gives you a wider margin above the 6-point minimum and also helps in the job search.

 Check your eligibility in 90 seconds